-PWD compiled an updated list of wastewater treatment plant (WWTP) facilities in the source water area.
-The previous list, compiled from a October 2008 search of the PCS-ICIS database was used in the Schuylkill Water Budget Report (PWD, 2010) and the WCP (PWD, 2011) available on phillywatersheds.org.
-A new search was performed on the EPA PCS-ICIS database in March 2015 for WWTPs using the Standard Industrial Classification (SIC) code for sewerage systems (4952).
+PWD compiled an updated list of major wastewater treatment plant (WWTP) facilities in the source water area.
+The previous list, compiled from a March 2015 search of the PCS-ICIS database, was used in the 2018 Schuylkill River Watershed Sanitary Survey (PWD, 2018) available at https://water.phila.gov/reporting/watershed-plans-reports/.
+A new search was performed on the EPA PCS-ICIS database in December 2021 for WWTPs using the Standard Industrial Classification (SIC) code for sewerage systems (4952).
 The EPA PCS-ICIS database provided site locations and permitted flow capacity.
-The March 2015 database search results were crosschecked with the October 2008 search results.
-From the 2015 search results, new WWTP were added to the list of WWTPs upstream of PWD, and facilities that have ceased discharging since 2008 or were not deemed a priority source of pathogens were removed from the list.
-A total of 152 WWTPs were identified in the Schuylkill River watershed upstream of Philadelphia.
+The December 2021 database search results were crosschecked with the March 2015 search results.
+From the 2021 search results, new WWTPs were added to the list of WWTPs upstream of PWD, and facilities that have ceased discharging since 2015 or were not deemed a priority source of pathogens were removed from the list.
+A total of 73 major WWTPs were identified in the Schuylkill River watershed upstream of Philadelphia.